wirebits/NetEraser/README.md

 3. Open any browser and type the following IP : `192.168.1.1`.
 4. Select the network want to deauth by click on the radio button.
 5. After that, click on `Start` button.
-   - The Blue led start flickering means it deauthenticates that network.
+   - The Red led start flickering means it deauthenticates that network.

 # Note
 - Sometimes, it can't deauth at starting.